JohnRuskinONLINE/GEOL0069-Final-Project-JRO/README.md

 Now, having understood these two concepts we are ready to transition to our notebook, which is stored in this repository.
 If any additional understanding is required, below I have appended a video of myself running this code and talking through the process:
 [![GMM Clustering On Sentinel-2 Data Tutorial](https://img.youtube.com/vi/J8E9EVJR_Tk/0.jpg)](https://www.youtube.com/watch?v=J8E9EVJR_Tk)

+## Citations

+Botelho Jr, J., et al. (2022).
+"Mapping roads in the Brazilian Amazon with artificial intelligence and Sentinel-2."
+Remote Sensing 14(15): 3625.

+Brack, D. (2003).
+"Illegal logging and the illegal trade in forest and timber products."
+International Forestry Review 5(3): 195-198.

+Finer, M., et al. (2014).
+"Logging concessions enable illegal logging crisis in the Peruvian Amazon."
+Scientific reports 4(1): 4719.

+Gutierrez-Velez, V. H. and K. MacDicken (2008).
+"Quantifying the direct social and governmental costs of illegal logging in the Bolivian, Brazilian, and Peruvian Amazon."
+Forest Policy and Economics 10(4): 248-256.

+Lee, S., et al. (2020).
+"Machine learning approaches to retrieve pan-Arctic melt ponds from visible satellite imagery."
+Remote Sensing of Environment 247: 111919.

+Mujetahid, A., et al. (2023).
+"Monitoring Illegal Logging Using Google Earth Engine in Sulawesi Selatan Tropical Forest, Indonesia."
+Forests 14(3): 652.

+Perazzoni, F., et al. (2020).
+"Geointelligence against illegal deforestation and timber laundering in the Brazilian Amazon."
+ISPRS International Journal of Geo-Information 9(6): 398.

+Reboredo, F. (2013).
+"Illegal wood in Europe: a review."
+International Forestry Review 15(2): 218-229.

+Santos de Lima, L., et al. (2018).
+"Illegal logging as a disincentive to the establishment of a sustainable forest sector in the Amazon."
+PloS one 13(12): e0207855.

+Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.

+Verma, P. and S. Patil (2023).
+"Machine Learning for Cloud Cover Detection Using Multispectral Satellite Images."
+Annals of Data Science 10(6): 1543-1557.